Ovens

 silver wall oven on a teal background

-What size oven do you need?
+What size wall oven do you need?

-Wall ovens are built into your kitchen layout and can be installed at the perfect height for you.
+Wall ovens are built into your kitchen layout, which means they can be installed at the perfect height for you.
 Or if space is an issue, they can be placed under kitchen counters (including under standalone cooktops).
-Your options include a standard 60cm-wide oven, extra wide models ranging from about 70–90cm, or the double oven configuration.

 60cm ovens